ccopper/Henriksen-Algo-C/README.md

-Henriksen-Algo-C
+##Henriksen-Algo-C
 ================

 Implementation of Henriksen's Algorithm in C

-Current Implementation:
+#Current Implementation
--Create a new instance
+- Create a new instance
--Insert events (Tree does not expand past inital 3 nodes) -Dealloc tree
+- Insert events (Tree does not expand past inital 3 nodes)

-'Structures
+- Dealloc tree

+#Structures
 HDS
   Holds all necessary information for the structure.

-'Functions
+#Functions

 HDS* createHenrik()
   Creates a new instance and returns the pointer.